-- Our allowance for credit losses may prove to be insufficient to cover losses on our loans. - If assumptions or estimates we use in preparing our financial statements, including those related to the CECL accounting guidance, are incorrect or are required to change, our reported results of operations and financial condition may be adversely affected. - Adverse financial market conditions or our inability to effectively manage our funding and liquidity risk could have a material adverse effect on our funding, liquidity and ability to meet our obligations. - · Our inability to grow our deposits in the future could materially adversely affect our liquidity and ability to grow our business. - A reduction in our credit ratings could materially increase the cost of our funding from, and restrict our access to, the capital markets. - Various risks related to the securitization of our loan receivables that could have a material adverse effect on our business, liquidity, cost of funds and financial condition. - We rely extensively on models in managing many aspects of our business, and if they are not accurate or are misinterpreted, it could have a material adverse effect on our business and results of operations. - · Our business depends on our ability to successfully manage our credit risk, and failing to do so may result in high charge-off rates. - · We may not be able to offset increases in our costs with decreased payments under our retailer share arrangements, which could reduce our profitability. - Reductions in interchange fees may reduce the competitive advantages our private label credit card products currently have by virtue of not charging interchange fees and would reduce our income from those fees.
+• Our allowance for credit losses may prove to be insufficient to cover losses on our loans.

+- If assumptions or estimates we use in preparing our financial statements, including those related to the CECL accounting guidance, are incorrect or are required to change, our reported results of operations and financial condition may be adversely affected. - Adverse financial market conditions, our inability to effectively manage our funding and liquidity risk or our inability to maintain or grow our deposits in the future could have a material adverse effect on our funding, liquidity and ability to meet our obligations. - · Changes in market interest rates could have a material adverse effect on our net earnings, funding and liquidity. - · A reduction in our credit ratings could materially increase the cost of our funding from, and restrict our access to, the capital markets. - Various risks related to the securitization of our loan receivables, including our ability to securitize our loan receivables on favorable terms or at all, the occurrence of an early amortization event, our loss of the right to service or subservice our loan receivables or lower payment rates on such receivables could have a material adverse effect on our business, liquidity, cost of funds and financial condition. - We rely extensively on models in managing many aspects of our business, and if they are not accurate or are misinterpreted, it could have a material adverse effect on our business and results of operations. - · Our business depends on our ability to successfully manage our credit risk, and failing to do so may result in high charge-off rates. - · We may not be able to offset increases in our costs with decreased payments under our retailer share arrangements, which could reduce our profitability. - Reductions in interchange fees and changes to the regulations governing such fees, could have a material adverse impact on our business and results of operations.